 Keep Dry Place your storage items on 2x4 boards or on pallets to guard against dampness.
 Any concrete floor may become cold and damp.

 Easier Access Try to leave an aisle down the center of the storage unit for easier access.
-Leave a small space between the walls and boxes to allow for air circulation.

 List Contents List contents of boxes on all four sides; number the boxes and seal with tape.
 Add each box and its contents to your inventory list.

 Electronics Put TVs and other electronics in the rear of your unit.

-Stored Together Shovels, hoes, rakes and hoses can be stored together in empty trash cans.
+Stored Together Shovels, hoes, rakes, and hoses can be stored together in empty trash cans.
 Stack extra cans inside each other.

 Removeable Legs Tables that have removable legs should be broken down to save space.